 The chancellor of the exchequer, Philip Hammond, delivered his spring budget to parliament on 9 March 2017.
-This budget was the last one to take place in the spring, The chancellor said last year that he wanted to simplify the whole business of setting taxes and government spending, which has become too complicated.
+This budget was the last one to take place in the spring.
+The chancellor said last year that he wanted to simplify the whole business of setting taxes and government spending, which has become too complicated.
+Here are some key points from the Budget that could impact your personal financial plans:

 New National Savings And Investments Bond Launched